-No. PowerHour+ is a live class that launches from many of the things the students have already experienced and learned during their live study group session (LiftEd).
-The deeper dive, questions, activities, and projects during PowerHour+ will all come out of the videos and explore learning modules of the LiftEd content.
+No. PowerHour+ has now turned into the live zoom class experience that goes with the LiftEd curriculum, which is slightly different than the family school curriculum.
+The deeper dive, questions, activities, and projects during the live zoom class will all come out of the videos and explore time learning modules of the LiftEd content.
 Consequently, students would not be prepared for this live class experience if they are unfamiliar with the LiftEd content.

 Power Hour is moving from Family School to LiftEd beginning this fall 2022.
 Also, all LiftEd members will receive a complimentary Family School membership.
 Therefore, all Power Hour memberships from FamilySchoolOnline.org will be automatically cancelled on June 1, 2022.
 Additionally, if you have a monthly Family School membership and you have enrolled in LiftEd, your Family School membership will also be reduced to $0.00.
 You will still have full access, but your membership will be complimentary with your LiftEd membership.
 If you are not a LiftEd member, your monthly Family School membership will continue as is.